Arquebus: Europe

-The arquebus was used in substantial numbers for the first time in Europe during the reign of king Matthias Corvinus of Hungary (r.
+The arquebus was used in substantial numbers for the first time in Europe during the reign of King Matthias Corvinus of Hungary (r.
 1458–1490).
 One in four soldiers in the infantry of the Black Army of Hungary wielded an arquebus, and one in five when accounting for the whole army, which was an unusually high proportion at the time.
 Although they were present on the battlefield King Mathias preferred enlisting shielded men instead due to the arquebus's low rate of fire.
 While the Black Army adopted arquebuses relatively early, the trend did not catch on for decades in Europe and by the turn of the 16th century only around 10% of Western European infantrymen used firearms.
-Arquebuses were used as early as 1472 by the Spanish and Portuguese at Zamora.
+Arquebuses were used as early as 1472 by the Portuguese at Zamora.
 Likewise, the Castilians used arquebuses as well in 1476.
 The French started adopting the arquebus in 1520.
 However, arquebus designs continued to develop and in 1496 Philip Monch of the Palatinate composed an illustrated Buch der Strynt un(d) Buchsse(n) on guns and "harquebuses".

-The effectiveness of the arquebus was apparent by the Battle of Cerignola of 1503, which is the earliest-recorded military conflict where arquebuses played a decisive role in the outcome of battle.
+The effectiveness of the arquebus was apparent by the Battle of Cerignola of 1503, which is the earliest-recorded military conflict where arquebuses played a decisive role in the outcome of the battle.